Soybean Uses

 vacuum-cleaner-268179_1920.jpg

-Thanks to checkoff investments, researchers and manufacturers are working day after day to find new ways to incorporate sow-based ingredients into the products we rely on.
+Thanks to checkoff investments, researchers and manufacturers are working day after day to find new ways to incorporate soy-based ingredients into the products we rely on.
 Currently John Deere and Case New Holland utilize soy plastic to manufacture sheet-modeled paneling for their tractors.
 Major auto manufactures, like Ford, utilize soybeans in seating and headrests made of soy foam.
 As new sources of demand continue to grown, so does the demand for Oklahoma and United States grown soybeans.

 Sources and Additional Resources: